Ipstones railway station: Construction and opening

 The station at Ipstones was just before the summit of the line, which was also the highest point on the NSR, at 1000 ft above sea level.

 Station layout

 The station had a single platform and limited goods facilities.
-A passing loop was installed and Ipstones was a block section with and Caldon Junction signalboxes.
+A passing loop was installed and Ipstones was a block section, with and Caldon Junction signalboxes.

-In NSR days the station staff comprised a station master, one porter and two porters/signallers.
+In NSR days, the station staff comprised a station master, one porter and two porters/signallers.

 Closure

 The branch line was never a financial success and passenger services were withdrawn on 30 September 1935.
-The station remained open as a goods station until May 1964 when all traffic on the branch except mineral worksings from Caldon Low quarries was withdrawn.
+The station remained open for goods until May 1964, when all traffic on the branch was withdrawn, except for mineral worksings from Caldon Low quarries.

+Post-closure

+Mineral trains to Caldon Low continued until 1989, when the line was mothballed.
+The buildings were demolished, although the station house still stands.
+In 2009, Moorland and City Railways purchased the line with the intention of reopening the line to mineral traffic from the quarry.

+In 2014, this plan was placed on hold as the Competition Commission ruled that Lafarge Tarmac must sell one of its sites, possibly Caldon Low, so the heritage Churnet Valley Railway are seeking to purchase the line.